Last Update 10th May, 2017.

 8. Outsource As Soon As You Can

-When you’re setting up your blog, chances are you have to do everything yourself; researching, writing, designing, accounting, traffic generation, social media updates…. it’s endless!
+When you’re setting up your blog, chances are you have build everything on your own from scratch; researching, writing, designing, accounting, traffic generation, social media updates…. it’s endless!

 But as soon as you blog is making money, I would recommend reinvesting it back into your business.
 You don’t have to do everything yourself.